PlucRenault/RoboticEngineerApplicationsTakeHome/README.md

 That being said, I thoroughly enjoyed the process and the valuable learning experience this test provided.
 I would truly appreciate an opportunity to prove myself further and demonstrate my ability to adapt and overcome challenges.
 I am passionate about learning new things, and I’m excited about the possibility of growing with your team.

-In situations like this, I typically perform better in a team environment, as the issue is likely something I’ve overlooked.
-Normally, by discussing the challenge with a team member for just a few minutes, we can quickly find a solution.
+In collaborative settings, I usually resolve issues like this quickly—often by discussing the details with a team member, which can provide fresh perspectives and efficient solutions.

 Thank you for your understanding, and I remain committed to delivering high-quality work.
 If there's any additional information or context needed, please feel free to reach out.